Social and financial support for students

 Catering

-Students can take advantage of affordable food services on campus, with meals available at €1 for scholarship holders and €3.30 for non-scholarship holders in university cafeterias and restaurants (Resto'U).
+Students can enjoy affordable dining options on campus, with meals costing €1 for scholarship recipients and €3.30 for non-scholarship recipients in cafeterias and university restaurants (Resto’U).

-What's more, students in precarious situations, even those not receiving grants, can also benefit from the €1 offer following an assessment of their situation by the Crous.
+In addition, students in precarious situations, even those who do not receive scholarships, can also benefit from the €1 offer after their situation has been assessed by the Crous.

 Other financial assistance

-The Crous is your sole point of contact for scholarship applications.
+The Crous is the sole point of contact for scholarship applications.
 Scholarships based on social criteria are financial aid granted by the Crous under certain conditions.

 Learn more